 The developed testbed is appropriated for SVE testing.
 The hydraulic behavior and extracted mass show it can be reproduced and show consistency.

 Pressure data show that pressure drop is consistent and follow pneumatic behavior.
-The data indicates that no air flow short circuit occurs in the soil bed system.
+The data indicates that no airflow short circuit occurs in the soil bed system.

 TCE vapor extracted mass follow reproducible behavior, and show that mass removal increases up to a maximum and then decrease passing the time.
 This behavior indicated that physical mass transfer limits are related to volatilization and sorption/ desorption in the soil.